 What happens if the materials are overdue?

 Interlibrary Loan is a library to library transaction.
 As a result, overdue, damaged and/or lost books impact the FSU Community at large.
 To insure unrestricted access to the collections of our interlibrary loan partners, departmental protocol suspends ILL privileges; creates invoice for replacement costs; blocks all library services until invoice is paid and limits future ILL request for books to “in-library-use only”.
 Lost or damaged items should be reported to the ILL office immediately.

-Who do I contact if I have questions about Interlibrary Loan request or need technical support?
+Who do I contact if I have questions about Interlibrary Loan or UBorrow request or need technical support?

 - Interlibrary Loan staff can be reached during business hours at 850.644.4466 or by email at email@example.com